How Microprocessor Technology Works

 Ability to be cosmetically covered

-The élan is recommended for moderately active amputees with the ability or potential for ambulation with variable cadence and who may benefit from enhanced security, functionality and increased confidence on uneven surfaces, slopes and ramps.
+The élan is recommended for moderately active amputees with the ability or potential for ambulation with variable cadence and who may benefit from enhanced security and functionality and increased confidence on uneven surfaces.

 élan in the News

 BIONIC FEET: First Iowan Gets New Prosthetic – WHO-TV (NBC), Clive, IA